d-krupke/cpsat-primer/README.md

 [./utils/piecewise_functions](./utils/piecewise_functions/).
 Simply copy it into your code.

+This code does some further optimizations:

+1. Considering every segment as a separate case can be quite expensive and inefficient.
+Thus, it can make a serious difference if you can combine multiple segments into a single case.
+This can be achieved by detecting convex ranges, as the constraints of convex areas do not interfere with each other.
+2. Adding the convex hull of the segments as a redundant constraint that does not depend on any `OnlyEnforceIf` can in some cases help the solver to find better bounds. `OnlyEnforceIf`-constraints are often not very good for the linear relaxation, and having the convex hull as independent constraint can directly limit the solution space, without having to do any branching on the cases.

 Let us use this code to solve an instance of the problem above.

 We have two products that each require three components.
 The first product